 What Are the University of Michigan Supplemental Essays?

-All applicants to the University of Michigan are required to submit two supplemental essays in addition to a personal statement written in response to a prompt in the Common Application or Coalition Application, depending on the system you're applying with.
+All applicants to the University of Michigan are required to submit two supplemental essays in addition to a personal statement written in response to a prompt in the Common Application.

 So in total—and regardless of your major—you'll have to write three University of Michigan essays.

 Although you'll have several prompts to choose from for your Common App/Coalition App essay, you'll only get one prompt for each University of Michigan supplemental essay (meaning you don't get to choose a prompt).

 Here are the University of Michigan essay prompts you must answer for the 2022-2023 supplement:

 Essay 1: Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it.
 (Required for all applicants; minimum 100 words/maximum 300 words)